This is an alarming state of affairs, we could be weeks away from a situation where NGOs cannot operate in an EU member state

 “We are steadfast in our commitment to Hungary, to its people, and to the values that we and similar organisations uphold through our work.
 We will not be swayed,” said Iverna McGowan.

 The Director of Amnesty International Hungary, Julia Ivan will be in Brussels and available for interview on Thursday 26 and Friday 27 April.
-Contact Alison Abrahams to arrange an interview.
+Contact Amnesty International press office to arrange an interview.

 Article 7(1) of the Treaty of the European Union allows the European Council to issue a warning to member states where there is “a clear risk of a serious breach” of the respect for the rule of law and human rights.